BaderAlshaya/Hangman/README.md

 ## Build and Run

 Build this program and library with `cargo build`.
 You can run the program with `cargo run`.
-You will need to pass a `--` before the program flag.
+You will need to pass a
+`--` before a program flag.

 To build or run an optimized version, use `cargo --release`.

-Run `cargo test` to do some simple testing.
+Run `cargo test` to test the current version.

 ## License